Maestro1982/taskify/README.md

 - Landing page
 - MySQL DB
 - Prisma ORM
-- shadcnUI & TailwindCSSKey Features:
+- shadcnUI & TailwindCSSKey Features

+#Payment with Stripe instructions

+- use for the card number repeadtly 42 till end
+- expire date and CC you can choose random